 Perhaps not surprisingly, when it came time for Lucas and Spielberg to create the next big thing, the story of a James Bond-type archeologist, perhaps not surprisingly, the locations used for the city of Cairo look very similar to those of Casablanca.
 And for the character of Indy himself, again played by Harrison Ford, they turned to a another treasure hunter, also played by Bogart in The Treasure at the Sierra Madre.

-Dale Pollock speech given at 2006 symposium in 2006, titled George Lucas and Modesto.
+- Dale Pollock speech given at 2006 symposium with the title George Lucas and Modesto.